 - 2.10 Create and implement a comprehensive compliance programme by developing relevant internal policies that support compliance and ethics.
 As the regulator for telecommunications in the British Virgin Islands, the Commission is mindful that the culture of the industry starts with its own behaviour.
-This programme is aimed at ensuring that we set the standard to serve as a guide for those we regulate. - 2.11 Evaluate the overall compliance culture of regulated entities by measuring the extent to which they are following the Act and Telecommunications Codes.
+This programme is aimed at ensuring that we set the standard to serve as a guide for those we regulate.
+This will be completed by the end of the second quarter of the financial year. - 2.11 Evaluate the overall compliance culture of regulated entities by measuring the extent to which they are following the Act and Telecommunications Codes.
 We will take a proactive approach to reviewing and monitoring risk areas and, where issues of non-compliance arise, we will liase with licensees to ensure resolution of same.